-instruments – Methods of tests (first revision)

 3 MATERIAL

 3.1 Trocar and cannula shall be made from stainless steel of Designation X30Cr13 of IS 6603.

 3.2 Other components shall also be made of stainless steel of the same grade except the knob, spring and sliding shutter which shall be of bakelite and brass, respectively.